drashland/website-v2/docs/sinco/v4.x/2_tutorials/6_using_within_docker.md

 Here, you are using a very small image (`debian-slim`) as your baseline for your Docker container.
-Then you install the chrome-driver, which allows Sinco to create a headless browser instance for these browsers.
+Then you install the chrome-driver, which allows Sinco to create a headless browser instance for Chrome.
 Then you install Deno, because whilst you may have Deno installed on your host machine, it will not be from within Docker unless you tell it to.